-For declarations submitted via TYVI service, however, transaction code 11 and mode of transport 1 should be entered.
+For declarations submitted via the TYVI service and Intrastat Declaration service, however, transaction code 11 and mode of transport 1 should be entered.
 Also enter either the real weight or 0 in the section net mass.
-The sections country of origin and supplementary units are to be left blank.
+The sections for country of origin and supplementary units are to be left blank.

 The arrivals and dispatches of electric energy are included in the internal trade statistics, but the statistical data is not submitted using the Intrastat declaration.
 The statistical data will be collected through a separate procedure.

 Goods delivered indirectly via another Community country should also be declared for internal trade statistics.
 When third country goods released into free circulation in Finland are delivered to another Member State, where the dispatch transport ends, the delivery should be declared with an Intrastat dispatches declaration, and the declaration should be submitted in Finland.

 Correspondingly, the following are declared with an Intrastat arrivals declaration submitted in Finland:

 - goods dispatched from another Member State to Finland, placed under the export procedure here and delivered to a third country.